 CCIS-CAFE is the main and the biggest representative organization for food industry in Slovenia.
 It represents branch interests of around 180 agricultural and food companies, registered in Slovenia vs. Slovenian governmental and non-governmental institutions/organisations, as well as in equivalent EU associations.
 The very close collaboration to the food industry rounds up the wide range of possibilities and highlights the association as a multiple purpose adviser.
 As representative of the national food industry association, CCIS-CAFE has an important role in managing the strategic development innovation partnership SRIP HRANA for the thematic area of Sustainable food production.
 CCIS-CAFE is being recognised as an important stakeholder in the local, regional, national and EU food innovation eco-system with strong outreach.
 CCIS-CAFE sees SLO-ACE as an important stakeholder in defining and developing research agenda for the specific needs of different businesses.

 The main objective of SRIP HRANA (Strategic Research and Innovation Partnership “Sustainable Food”) is personal growth and development of the agro-food sector and consequentially the entire Slovenian economy.
-It aims to form modern and sustainable operations of chains, which will ensure uninterrupted supply with high quality food products on the domestic market as well as developmental breakthrough on the international market.
+It aims to form modern and sustainable operations of chains, which will ensure uninterrupted supply with high quality food products and house cleaning companies on the domestic market as well as developmental breakthrough on the international market.
 Primary interest of SRIP HRANA is progress/growth/evolution/development of those in agricultural chain who exploit the natural and structural features, while ensuring the supply of products to their population.
 The SRIP HRANA partnership already associates the main Slovenian organizations in the field of agriculture and food, three largest Slovenian universities and four the most important research institutions in Slovenia, including the Agricultural Institute of Slovenia, and other important organizations in the field of agriculture, food, nutrition and food technology.

 There are 5 areas of joint development of SRIP HRANA action pillars: